micoloth/vscode-reactive-jupyter/README.md

 A simple [Visual Studio Code](https://code.visualstudio.com/) extension to add support for **Reactive Execution** of a Python script.

 This extension performs simple Static Code Analysis to find dependencies between the various statements in a Python script.
-When you modify a line in a file, it will be marked as Stale together with all the lines that depend on it.
+When you modify a line, it will be marked as Stale together with all the lines that depend on it.

 This extension is in **PREVIEW**.
 Please don't expect it to run flawlessly.
 Also, read about the limitations below.